 After graduating with honors from the general associate of science program at Dixie State University, I was called to serve for two years as an LDS missionary on the island of Taiwan.
-I had assumed I would be called to Japan, having studied three years of Japanese and briefly lived with a host family in Nagoya, but the prospect of living in Taiwan and learning Mandarin Chinese excited me just as much, if not more, so I accepted.
+I assumed I’d be called to Japan, having studied three years of Japanese and briefly lived with a host family in Nagoya, but the prospect of living in Taiwan and learning Mandarin Chinese excited me just as much, if not more, so I accepted.

 Following two months of intensive language training, I found myself among the dense tropical forests and friendly, industrious, freedom-loving people of Ilha Formosa (the “Beautiful Island,” as the Portuguese named her).
-I gradually attained fluency in Chinese (and learned a bit of Taiwanese) and relished my daily exposure to a cultural and natural environment so different from that of my childhood.
-It was wonderful and rewarding in many respects, but also extremely trying as I struggled, not only with the general challenges of missionary work and living abroad, but also with my internal conflicts as I attempted, with limited success, to assuage my frequent doubts about LDS teachings and practices.
+I gradually attained fluency in Chinese (and learned a bit of Taiwanese) and relished my daily exposure to a cultural and natural environment markedly different from that of my childhood.
+It was wonderful and rewarding in many ways, but also quite trying as I struggled, not only with the general challenges of missionary work and living abroad, but also with my internal conflicts as I attempted, with limited success, to assuage my frequent doubts about LDS teachings and practices.

 After serving two years with my faith more or less intact, I returned to the US where I began studying computer science, molecular biology, and other subjects at Brigham Young University (BYU) in Provo, Utah, an area nicknamed “Happy Valley.”
 As LDS returned missionaries are wont to do, especially at BYU, I soon rushed headlong into marriage.
-Unfortunately, mine was of the less successful variety, ending in a mercifully amicable divorce almost two years later.
+Mine was of the less successful variety, however, ending in a mercifully amicable divorce almost two years later.

 It was at that time I received a brief but welcome respite from Mormon culture as I had been awarded an internship at Penn State University in State College, Pennsylvania—another place locally known as “Happy Valley”—as part of the Penn State Astrobiology Summer Program.
 In addition to taking part in fascinating research and associating with many wonderful, like-minded people, I finally found myself drifting more thoroughly away from my religious upbringing.
 The transformation felt surprisingly natural and liberating, but of course part of me still felt an attachment to the LDS faith, so I continued studying and considering the matter during my last year at BYU.

 For a few months I experienced a resurgence of faith, but in the end I left BYU with a bachelor’s degree in biology and the conviction that the religion of my childhood, and most of religion in general, was not only false, but also intrinsically harmful in many respects.
-My objections to the LDS belief system could be summarized simply (and charitably) as follows: the picture of reality it paints is inaccurate.
-For those curious about the specific premises behind that conclusion or the various positive and negative effects my emancipation from religion has had on my life, I will touch on these subjects from time to time on my blog.
+My objections to the LDS belief system can be summarized simply (and charitably) as follows: the picture of reality it paints is inaccurate.
+For those curious about the specific premises behind that conclusion or the various positive and negative effects my emancipation from religion has had on my life, I may touch on these subjects from time to time on my blog.